pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_terza.md

 ## Alp Tabladatsch

-The first portion of the hike is along a gravel road through the forest — amazing views with the yellow larch trees all around.
+The first portion of the hike was along a gravel road through the forest — amazing views with the yellow larch trees all around.
 We were quite surprised by how few people were on the trail here despite it being a spot which is so accessible with public transit.
 It was also a weekend when we were here so